matrigato/Guides/ArchLinux/README.md

 ## Arch Linux installation guide

+_**IMPORTANT:** This is what worked for me.
+It should be enough in most cases, but there is no guarantee this will work for you.
+I wrote this guide mostly to myself.
+Follow at your own risk._

 ### Intro

 Arch Linux is one of the most popular minimalist Linux distributions.
 It is versatile and bleeding edge, focusing on simplicity, with a default installation that covers only a minimal base system and expects the end user to configure and use it.
 This makes it popular among DIY enthusiasts and hardcore Linux users.